Desi0404/Desi0404/README.md

 | DoB | 30/05/2005 |
 | Discord | Desi#0404 |

-f you have any more questions then just [Ask me questions](https://tellonym.me/desi_0404)
+If you have any more questions then just [Ask me questions](https://tellonym.me/desi_0404)
 </p>
 </details>

+## Do you have a suggestion?
+A way I can make this better?
+A bug to report?
+Then simply [click here](https://github.com/Desi0404/Desi0404/issues) and tell me!